cvecina/cvecina/README.md

 ### Hello there! 👋

 Hi!
-My name is Carlos 'Razor' Vecina, junior developer and content creator on @Twitch.
+My name is Carlos 'Razor' Vecina, junior developer, CEO of WebnRepair and content creator on @Twitch.

-- 🔭 I’m currently working on www.loshijosdelaisla.com and other projects.
+- 🔭 I’m currently working on webnrepair.com and other projects.
 - 🌱 I’m currently learning Laravel, JavaScript, Vue3 and more
 - 💬 Ask me about Java, HTML, CSS, PUG, SASS, PHP, SQL...